myildizCH/sbom2sheet/README.md

 Note: The command above is enough to do the complete work of downloading SBOMs and generating excel file, the following commands are only to add additional capabilities.

 -  Download SBOM files only:
-Run the command to fetch SBOMs from your specified repositories:
 ```bash
 npm run fetch-sboms
 ```